-The preservation of the blocks colours is remarkable as is the bottom corner of the queens gown which flows over the damage at the bottom corner of the block and the kings ribbons which end thoughtfully at the blocks boarders?
+The preservation of the blocks colors is remarkable as is the bottom corner of the queen's gown which flows over the damage at the bottom corner of the block, and the king's ribbons which end thoughtfully at the blocks borders?
 The carving has clearly gone on to an already damaged block which may have had an earlier purpose.

-Cyril Aldred in his 1973 book Akhenaten and Nefertiti also says of the block that the "back has been worked smooth; a channel with shallow slots at intervals has been cut along the left hand edge."
-Some believe the scene was meant to be inserted with mud into a home shrine, but if this were so the worked back and the channel would be unseen and pointless waste of energy.
+Cyril Aldred in his 1973 book Akhenaten and Nefertiti also says of the block that the "back has been worked smooth; a channel with shallow slots at intervals has been cut along the left-hand edge."
+Some believe the scene was meant to be inserted with mud into a home shrine, but if this were so the worked back and the channel would be unseen to the viewer and pointless waste of energy.

 The king portrayed has been praised by many experts for his flowing appearance while she has all the charm of a clothes store manikin.
-This makes me wonder if in fact there was two sculpturers involved in the execution of, with an experienced carver responsible for the king and a student for the stiff two dimensional queen.
-A number of elements are simply painted on and not engraved including both collars, the ribbon at the back of the queens head and a number of decorative elements in their costumes.
+This makes me wonder if in fact there were two sculptors involved in the execution of, with an experienced carver responsible for the king and a student for the stiff two-dimensional queen.
+A number of elements are simply painted on and not engraved including both collars, the ribbon at the back of the queen's head and a number of decorative elements in their costumes.

-More than 3000 years of wear has been kind to this piece as it is one of the best preserved examples of the period.
-Of the paint condition it must be noted that the wear to it seems selective including under the kings chin but not including the kings chin.
-The loss of colour to the queens crown appears to be the result of carefull sanding which has left horizontal scratches exclusively on the blue crown but not on the area surrounding the crown.
+More than 3000 years of wear has been kind to this piece as it is one of the best-preserved examples of the period.
+Of the paint condition, it must be noted that the wear seems selective including under the king's chin, but not including the king's chin.
+The loss of color to the queen's crown appears to be the result of careful sanding which has left horizontal scratches exclusively on the blue crown but not the area surrounding the crown.

-The Mansoor collection is highly suspect and considered by many including myself to be soulless forgeries though their collector M. A. Mansoor was a respected Cairo antiques dealer who established his business in 1904, five years after the purported discovery of the Berlin couple.
-Unfortunately I have found no information on when it came to Berlin and who collected it or who sold it whether it came from Mr.Mansoor's shop after 1904 or whether the piece actually precedes the Mansoor collection either way it is clearly from my eye part of the same body of work as the questionable Mansoor sculptures and I would definitely place it in the earlier sculptures from the studio in which the Mansoor collection was created.
+The Mansoor collection is highly suspect and considered by many including myself to be soulless forgeries, though their collector M. A. Mansoor was a respected Cairo antique dealer who established his business in 1904, five years after the purported discovery of the Berlin couple.
+Unfortunately I have found no information on when it came to Berlin and who collected it or who sold it whether it came from Mr.Mansoor's shop after 1904 or whether the piece actually precedes the Mansoor collection, either way, it is clear from my eye part of the same body of work as the questionable Mansoor sculptures and I would definitely place it in the earlier sculptures from the studio in which the Mansoor collection was created.

 As it will be noticed I do not believe in the authenticity of the Mansoor collection or the piece in the Neues museum but certainly believe the Neues museum piece is instead an earlier piece from this studio sold perhaps to test the market as to the viability of selling the works of this forger dealing in expensive Amarna period royal collectibles.

-A successful man such as M. A. Mansoor was more than likely a forgers studios biggest victim but unlikely to have been a knowing participant as he would have been risking his reputation as an antiques dealer and doubt in the pieces from him may account for him holding back the collection while he sold other antiques from different periods.
+A successful man such as M. A. Mansoor was more than likely a forger's studios biggest victim but unlikely to have been a knowing participant as he would have been risking his reputation as an antique dealer and doubt in the pieces from him may account for him holding back the collection while he sold other antiques from different periods.